ros2/ros2_documentation/source/Tutorials/Rqt_Console/UsingRqt_Console.rst

 2 Messages on rqt_console
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To produce log messages for ``rqr_console`` to display, let’s have the turtle run into the wall.
+To produce log messages for ``rqt_console`` to display, let’s have the turtle run into the wall.
 In a new terminal, enter the ``ros2 topic pub`` command (discussed in detail in the :ref:`topics tutorial <ROS2Topics>`) below:

 .. code-block:: bash